-The woodland lodges are ideal for those on a budget and tend to have just the one family bathroom, whereas the executive lodges offer a little more luxury with ensuite bathrooms and the ones I stayed in also had a sauna (which didn’t even get used!).
+The woodland lodges are ideal for those on a budget.
+They tend to have just the one family bathroom, whereas the executive lodges offer a little more luxury with ensuite bathrooms.
+The ones I stayed in also had a sauna (which didn’t even get used!).

 Forest Holidays accommodations are a little more straightforward and are all log cabins, including ones suitable for couples.
 I have stayed in a 3 bedroom Silver Birch and a 5 bedroom Golden Oak Treehouse.

 The Silver Birch included one double with ensuite bathroom plus two twin bed rooms with a shared bathroom.
 The Golden Oak Treehouse had 3 bathrooms shared between 4 bedrooms in the main part of the cabin and then the treehouse, which was situated over a rope bridge, had its own double bed plus bathroom.
 I did actually stay in the treehouse, which is novel and has a good amount of privacy, however its less great when you’re walking over the bridge at night in the rain and then find a spider in your bathroom!
 Cabins here, like Center Parcs feature open living and dining areas.

 The biggest draw to all Forest Holiday cabins is that each has its own private hot tub!
 It is wonderful to have a soak and be completely surrounded by nature.

 My winner here is Forest Holidays, simply because it has more space and privacy, and of course the hot tubs!